qmetry/qaf/pages/latest/gherkin_client.md

 ## How to use it

-1. Author test cases in Gherkin format.
+1. Author test cases in Gherkin or BDD2 format.
+[BDD2](https://qmetry.github.io/qaf/latest/bdd2.html) is preferred over gherkin.
 Refer [feature files](https://github.com/qmetry/qaf/tree/master/test/resources/features).
-You can use QAF Gherkin editor or standard Cucumber editor for authoring feature file.
+You can use QAF Gherkin editor or standard Cucumber editor for authoring feature file in Gherkin or BDD2 format.

 2. Step Implementation
 	1. You can use in-built QAF steps.
 	2. In order to create new steps either use QAF Step implementation way refer example[QAFTestStepImpl.java](https://github.com/qmetry/qaf/blob/master/test/src/com/qmetry/qaf/automation/impl/step/qaf/QAFTestStepImpl.java) or cucumber way Refer example[CucumberStepImpl.java](https://github.com/qmetry/qaf/blob/master/test/src/com/qmetry/qaf/automation/impl/step/cucumber/CucumberStepImpl.java) of step implementation.
 You need to provide either one of the implementation (you can have mixed implementation as well)

-3. Use `com.qmetry.qaf.automation.step.client.gherkin.GherkinScenarioFactory` Factory class for run configuration XML
+3. Use `com.qmetry.qaf.automation.step.client.text.BDDTestFactory2` Factory class to run configuration XML

 	> ``` xml
 	>